AndrewGreen/pescadormvp/README.md

 Pescador MVP was developed by Andrew Green at the [Audiovisual Laboratory for Social Research](http://lais.mora.edu.mx/huellasdeluz/#contenido;id=MXIMHDL-AcercaDelSitio-LAIS) of the  [Instituto Mora](http://www.mora.edu.mx).
 It was originally developed as part of the [Pescador](http://lais.mora.edu.mx/huellasdeluz/#contenido;id=MXIMHDL-AcercaDelSitio-Pescador) system.

-# How to use [TODO]

-Add maven dependency
-Alternately, include in build path

 # Building, running and hacking the source

 # How to compile, run and debug